abical/abical.github.io/README.md

 ### S.A.Y.
 Sí: H.I.V.E.
 New Media Studio

 [San Antonio Youth Sí (SAY Sí)](http://saysi.org/) is an after-school art program where Abigail collaborated with fellow artists to complete individual or group projects on a full week basis.
-In the HIVE New Media Studio, Abigail had the opportunity to work with various interactive media such as creative coding, audio, animation, and game making.
+Abigail was a student in the [HIVE New Media Studio](http://saysi.org/programs/hive-new-media-program/).
+There, Abigail had the opportunity to work with various interactive media such as creative coding, audio, animation, and game making.
+A detailed list of Abigail's SAY Sí projects can be found (insert page link here).

 At the beginning of her senior year, Abigail was hired as a Student Mentor for SAY Sí's Middle School program.

 ### High School